dantemogrim/Bug-Out/README.md

 Go get 'em and good luck!

-_Nota bene: This game is set up for desktop usage and the game stats are fully functional on any browser except for Brave._
+_Note: This game is set up for desktop usage on any browser except Brave._

 # :beetle: Installation